KIPAC/BootCamp/Python/Python Tips.md

 The first two points are certainly true.
 The third point is debatable, but the intention is certainly there.

-So, to use numpy well, it help to understand the "vectorization, indexing, and broadcasting concepts".
+So, to use numpy well, it helps to understand the "vectorization, indexing, and broadcasting concepts".

 This notebook will work through those concepts:

 [Numpy concepts](./Numpy.ipynb)

-This notebook, the third in a series of notesbooks about python, also has many useful numpy tips:
+This notebook, the third in a series of notebooks about python, also has many useful numpy tips:

 [Numerical and Scientific Python](Python/Python%20(3).ipynb)